 For many young people, an assessment of learning styles and learning difficulties can be very helpful.

-In particular, because we focus on strengths it can provide a pupil with a positive view of his or her abilities, and an explanation of why they find some areas of learning can be more difficult.
+In particular, because Jennie focuses on strengths, the assessment can provide a pupil with a positive view of his or her abilities, and an explanation of why they find some areas of learning can be more difficult.
 The assessment gives pupils, as well as parents and teachers working with them, a chance to plan strategies to overcome challenges.

-At secondary level, we focus particularly on the development of study skills and we can also advise on exam arrangements which could include extra time, access to a computer in exams, or the provision of a reader and/or scribe.
+At secondary level, Jennie focuses particularly on the development of study skills and can also advise on exam arrangements which could include extra time, access to a computer in exams, or the provision of a reader and/or scribe.

 Pupils benefit from an assessment in many ways.
 An assessment of dyslexia can boost self-esteem and help to develop coping strategies for learning that will be positive and useful for performance at school and throughout adult life.
 In our reports, we provide an overall picture of the pupil’s abilities and difficultie,s as well as clear and attainable ways of helping them to show their strengths.

-If a pupil is assessed as dyslexic or dyscalculic, we can recommend a range of access arrangements including extra time, use of computers or calculator, and where appropriate, the provision of a reader and/or scribe.
+If a pupil is assessed as dyslexic or with another Specific Learning Difficulty, Jennie can recommend a range of access arrangements including extra time, use of computers, and where appropriate, the provision of a reader and/or scribe.
 A full assessment can provide a strong case for assistance.
 Please note, though, that access arrangements are put in place by the pupil’s school or local authority, and they also have to support any application.
+Generally, evidence is required from the school that any exam arrangement provided makes a significant difference, and that it represents the pupil’s normal way of working.

-For schools following the English curriculum, we tailor assessments to comply with the requirements of the Joint Council for Qualifications (JCQ), and can also complete the required JCQ Form 8.
+For schools following the English curriculum, Jennie tailors assessments to comply with the requirements of the Joint Council for Qualifications (JCQ), and can also complete the required JCQ Form 8 but it is important to note that the school has to be involved in this process.

 Case study: Anna